jsummers/deark/technical.md

 must be acknowledged that there's something not quite right about it, because the thumbnail may have been created much later than the original image.

+## The .iptctiff and .8bimtiff formats ##

+In some cases, Deark saves IPTC metadata, or Photoshop Resources (also semi-incorrectly known as "8BIM"), to a file.
+These data formats don't have a good *file* format to use, so Deark wraps them in a minimal TIFF-based container.
+You can reprocess this container file with Deark, and it may decode the data (use -d), or extract the raw data to a file.

 ## I've never heard of that format! ##

 For the identities of the formats supported by Deark, see